Automated Few-shot Classification with Instruction-Finetuned Language Models: Conclusion

 \section{Conclusion}

 AuT-Few replaces hand-designed task-specific prompts with automated templates, and achieves state-of-the-art results on a wide range of datasets and tasks, and the best average rank across datasets on the RAFT benchmark.
 Machine learning, especially few-shot learning, is about automation.
 Although T-Few takes less computation, it requires hand-designed prompts which involves significant human intervention and expertise.
 Human-time is profoundly more valuable than computer time, and AuT-Few saves this valuable human time while still retaining computational tractability.
+Future work includes the identification of causes for the observations made in section \ref{sec:upstream-model-spec}, particularly for datasets that are completely unaffected by the prompt's design (e.g Enronspam and CR).